 The rest is in the show.
 We hope you enjoy it.

 BEHIND THE WORDS

 Richard Evans started writing for publication when he was 14.
 Got his first paid story at 16.
 Forty-some years later, he’s finally getting good at it.
-Richard has degrees and bylines and a big portfolio.
-And he’s won some awards over the years too, it’s kind of impressive when you list ‘em all.
+Richard has degrees and bylines and a portfolio, and he’s won some awards over the years too.

-He just likes to write.
+But really, he just likes to write.
 Especially about Rock N Roll Music.
-Because he’s had days when music was about the only thing made him feel alive.
-And It can be fun for a writer--lots of great story elements to work with.
+Because he’s had days when the music was about the only thing made him feel alive.
+And it can be fun for a writer--lots of great story elements to work with.

 Big ideas and grand themes, rags to riches stories, larger-than-life heroes and villains.
 All backed up by a killer soundtrack.
 Of course he likes it.

-He Twitters sometimes: firstname.lastname@example.org .And if you’re smart, you’ll contact Peter or Christian and ask them if Richard can write some kick-ass marcom copy for you or your company.
+He Twitters sometimes: @rnrapwriter.
+If you like the writing, like what you hear, you can contact Peter or Christian and ask them if Richard can write some kick-ass marcom copy for you or your company.

 ONE MAN BAND